Overview

 entire code-base.

-SetRate Command : The hourly pay rate for all the displayed Earnings
+SetRate Command : The hourly pay rate for all the displayed Earnings was initially set to $40, which is the rate at

 which the majority of TAs are being paid.
 Based on feedback from the PE Dry-Run, I created a command to change this value